openshift/sippy/DEVELOPMENT.md

 ### From a Prod Sippy Backup

 The simplest way to fetch data for Sippy, is to just get a copy of the production database.
-See the TRT team drive in Google, periodically there is a gzip'd backup stored there.
+TRT stores gzip'd backups in S3 periodically, see the staff slack channel for links or reach out to a team member for more information.
 Restore it locally with:

 ```bash
 psql -h localhost -U postgres -p 5432 postgres < sippy-backup-2022-05-02.sql